Caballerog/TypeScript-MVC-Users/README.md

 * **age**.
 The age of the users.
 * **complete**.
 Boolean that lets you know whether we can cross the user off the list.

 The **User class** has been typed using TypeScript.
 However, the User constructor receives a plain object that will be provided from LocalStorage or from the user data input through the form.
-This plain object must comply with the **UserDto** interface in such a way that any plain object cannot be instantiated but those that satisfy the defined interface.
+This plain object must comply with the **User** interface in such a way that any plain object cannot be instantiated but those that satisfy the defined interface.

 The ```user.model.ts``` is shown below: